Mikezpo/pomodoro/README.md

 ## Contact Me
 If you'd like to get in touch, please don't hesitate to reach out.
 I'd love to hear from you!

+## Contributing
+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's GitHub repository.

+## Conclusion
+Thank you for visiting my project.
+I hope you find my work as exciting and thought-provoking as I do.